blkluv/photo_booth_sogni/browser-extension-production/CHROME_STORE_LISTING.md

 - Any webpage with profile photo grids

 **🔧 How to Use:**
+1. Install the free extension securely from the Chrome Web Store
-1. Navigate to any webpage with profile photos
+2. Navigate to any webpage with profile photos (conference speaker lineups, team directories, sports rosters, etc.)
-2. Look for the Sogni logo icon in the top-left corner of the page
-3. Click the icon to open the Style Explorer overlay
+3. Click on the extension icon to activate the Sogni Style Explorer
+4. The extension will overlay over the page and automagically detect every profile photo
-4. Browse through hundreds of artistic styles
+5. Browse through hundreds of artistic styles
-5. Click "Use This Style" on any photo to transform all profile photos on the page
+6. Simply pick your style and click "Use This Style" to transform all profile photos on the page
-6. Watch as AI transforms each photo with your chosen style
+7. Watch as AI transforms each photo with your chosen style
-7. Hover over transformed images to see before/after comparisons
+8. A download link appears next to each transformed photo for easy saving

 **⚡ Technology:**
 - Powered by Sogni.XLT SDXL Turbo AI model